KwanLab/Autometa/docs/source/running-autometa.rst

 System Requirements
 ===================

 Currently the nextflow pipeline requires Docker so it must be installed on your system.
 If you don't have Docker installed you can install it from `docs.docker.com <https://docs.docker.com/get-docker>`_.
-We plan on removing this dependency in future versions, so other dependency managers (e.g. Conda, Singularity, etc) can be used.
+We plan on removing this dependency in future versions, so that other dependency managers (e.g. Conda, Singularity, etc) can be used.

 Nextflow runs on any Posix compatible system.
 Detailed system requirements can be found in the nextflow documentation `here <https://www.nextflow.io/docs/latest/getstarted.html#requirements>`_